niebert/hamburger_menu_app/README.md

    <h4>Hamburger Menu App Demo: https://niebert.github.io/hamburger_menu_app </h4>

+## Change Log
+* Version: 2.0.0 Font Awesome dependency removed - [JQuery Icons](https://jqueryui.com) used for icons in the menu.
+The folder `img/` contains the folder with JQuery icons in `PNG` and `SVG` format that can be used directly in the HTML file by embedding them with `IMG` tags in HTML.
+This is a robost method to have the icons of choice available for the developers.
+* Version 1.0.0: Was dependent on [Font Awesome Icons - 4.7.0](https://fontawesome.com/v4.7.0/icons/) used for icons in the Hamburger menu

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
+* [JQuery](https://jqueryui.com) is used for the theme and standard operations in the Document Object Model (DOM) of HTML-pages.
+The [JQuery-Themeroller](https://jqueryui.com/themeroller/) was used to create a JQuery theme for JSCC.
 * [Font Awesome Icons - 4.7.0](https://fontawesome.com/v4.7.0/icons/) thanks to [fontawesome.com](https://fontawesome.com) for providing the [free 4.7.0 version](https://fontawesome.com/v4.7.0/icons/) for local application for this WebApp.
 The [fonts in version 4.7.0](https://fontawesome.com/v4.7.0/icons/) are created by ***[Font Awesome](https://fontawesome.com)*** and licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL).
 The javascript-code for injecting the icon into the DOM licensed under [MIT License](http://opensource.org/licenses/mit-license.html).
 The
 [Documentation](https://fontawesome.com/v4.7.0/examples/) for [Font Awesome - 4.7.0](https://fontawesome.com/v4.7.0/icons/) licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 The [Font-Awesome GitHub-repository](https://github.com/FortAwesome/Font-Awesome) can be used for forking and adapting the javascript code to individual requirements and constraints.